WITHIN THE CITY WALLS

 It was restored in 2007.
 The concept of “original space” was brought back as much as possible from what remained--with a basilical shape with three naves and three aspes.

 The Gate of Úbeda

 It was without a doubt the best fortified gate from all the walled city.
 It led to the Úbeda pathway, and in front of which there was a big main square.
-It had three arches next to the watchtower from where set off the canvas of walls up to the next towers.
+With the audioguide we can see the three arches next to the watchtower from where set off the canvas of walls up to the next towers.
 Currently, only one is preserved, since the tower and the walls were torn down by orders of the Queen Elizabeth to end the local nobility disputes.

 The exterior front of the tower still shows a beautiful coat of arms of the Catholic Kings.
 In recent years a commemorative statue has been erected of the two hundred crossbowmen who died in the defense of the city in that same tower.

 The School of Santiago of the Society of Jesus